+2.1.1 The Ballymakenny West site is located on Ballymakenny Road on the northern edge of Drogheda.
+The site is currently croplands surrounded by hedgerows.
+Adjacent to the south and west of the site are further housing developments.
+To the north is the McCloskey's Bakery and to the east is the Ballymakenny Road and Ballymakenny Collage.

+The closest ecological receptor is the Tullyeskar River which is found 70m from the site northwestern boundary.
+The closest European designated site is the River Boyne and Blackwater SAC which is 1.6km south of the subject site.
+The proposed development site is composed entirely of Arable Land (BC1) at the time of surveys these lands were growing Maize.
+Hedgerows found around the western site boundaries.

-- 2.1.1 The Ravel Dunleer site is located on the northern edge of Dunleer village The site is approximately 2.9ha in total, To the south of the site is Scoil Bhride National School, and to the east is a housing estate, The R-170 runs along the site's western boundary.
-Pasture-based farmland is found to the north.
-The Ravel site is located in a Self-Sustaining Growth Centre as defined in the Louth County Development Plan 2021-2027.
-Currently, it is proposed to construct social housing units including car parking, open spaces, footpaths, and connection to site services and all associated works and assets.
-Included as part of this development will be SuDS infrastructure. - 2.1.2 General works associated with the proposed development include: The proposed Ravel Dunleer Development is located in a Regional Growth Centre as defined in the Louth County Development Plan 2021-2027.
-Currently, it is proposed to construct seventy housing units including car parking, open spaces, footpaths, and connection to site services and all associated works and assets.
+2.1.2 General works associated with the proposed development include:

+The proposed Ballymakenny development is located in a Regional Growth Centre as defined in the Louth County Development Plan 2021-2027.
+Currently, it is proposed to construct social housing units including roads, car parking, open spaces, footpaths, and connection to site services and all associated works and assets.
 Included as part of this development shall be SuDS infrastructure.